What is working from home tax relief? Who is entitled to claim it? How much can be claimed? How to claim it? It’s all covered here!

 So, if you work from home either full or part-time, you may be eligible for wfh tax relief.

 You may also be entitled to claim if your working week is split between your home and an office.
+This is called hybrid working.
+Some people in relevant industries like finance, administrative and support services and IT can take advantage of that way of working.

 Check out this podcast of The Pat Kenny Show where Taxback.com Director of Taxes Christine Kiely discusses how to claim tax relief when working from home.